-The protein citrullinome networks for striatum, from sham/control and PD groups, are shown in Figures 10A and 10B, respectively.
-As summarised in the Venn diagram in Figure 10C, 10 protein hits were identified as citrullinated targets specific to PD striatum, while 20 were only identified in control striatum, and further 15 citrullinated protein hits were common to both control and PD striatum.
-KEGG pathways associated to the striatum citrullinomes were 3 for PD only, 2 for control and further 6 KEGG pathways were identified as common between control and PD striatum; these are listed in Table 2.

-The three KEGG pathways identified in PD striatum, but not in the citrullinome of the control striatum were: "Ribosome"; "Oestrogen signalling pathway"; and "Staphylococcus aureus infection".
+The protein citrullinome networks for the striatum from the sham/control and PD groups are shown in Figure 7A,B, respectively.
+As summarised in the Venn diagram in Figure 7C, 10 protein hits were identified as citrullinated targets specific to the PD striatum, while 20 were only identified in the control striatum, and a further 15 citrullinated protein hits were common to both the control and PD striatum.
+The KEGG pathways associated with the striatum citrullinomes were three for PD only, two for control, and a further six KEGG pathways were identified as common between the control and PD striatum; these are listed in Table 1.
+The three KEGG pathways identified in PD striatum, but not in the citrullinome of the control striatum, were as follows: "Ribosome"; "Oestrogen signalling pathway"; "Staphylococcus aureus infection".